kourna/xmingui/README.md

 # xminlib

 - headers only
-- include gui.h to include the lib
+- create simple and super lightweight UIs with a simple syntax
 - full guide coming soon

+# how to use

+- copy "compnents" and "layouts" folder into your project
+- include gui.h
+- done :P

+# how to create a layout

+- look at the layouts folder, theres an example file with the syntax